 Nevertheless, peppermint tea leaves are calorie-free and are thus useful for aiding weight loss.
 Researchers also confirm that peppermint oil capsules have resulted in reduced appetite.

 2.5.
 Helps Aid Digestion

 Peppermint tea may help your upset stomach.
-But it may not aid symptoms of gastroesophageal reflux disease and provocate it further.
+However, it may not aid symptoms of gastroesophageal reflux disease and provoke it further.

-Fresh peppermint tea treats irritable bowel syndrome and is also significantly important in easing abdominal pain.
+Fresh peppermint tea treats irritable bowel syndrome and is important in easing abdominal pain.

 2.6.
 Helps Alleviate Clogged Sinus

 Peppermint tea has therapeutic properties and improves the insight of airflow in one’s nasal cavity.